aws-samples/lambda-refarch-fileprocessing/README.md

 ## SAM Template Resources

 ### Resources

 [The provided template](https://s3.amazonaws.com/awslambda-reference-architectures/file-processing/packaged-template.yml)
 creates the following resources:

-- **InputBucket** - An S3 bucket that holds the raw Markdown files.
+- **InputBucket** - A S3 bucket that holds the raw Markdown files.
 Uploading a file to this bucket will trigger processing functions.

 - **NotificationTopic** - A SNS topic that receives S3 events from the **InputBucket**.